 Video conferencing, once the purview of the C-suite and their cronies, has become democratized.
-Desktop cameras, webcams, and ever-better mobile networks have meant that anyone can use video to communicate, untethered from the expensive, complex legacy room-based systems that used to the be norm.
+Desktop cameras, webcams, and ever-better mobile networks have meant that anyone can use video to communicate, untethered from the expensive, complex legacy room-based systems that used to be the norm.
 That said, not all video conferencing approaches are the same, and it’s critical to weigh what’s specifically important to your business when making a decision on how to bring it into the mix.

 Determine Your Features & Functionality Needs

-Do An Initial Cost-Benefit Analysis
+Do An Initial Video Conferencing Software Cost-Benefit Analysis

 A video conferencing system, especially one that works with a Unified Communications (UC) suite, can carry a number of cost-savings.
-When evaluating how much a solution will impact your bottom line, it’s important to take into account not only the upfront, one-time purchase price of a system but the long-term outcomes as well.
-Initial investment may include equipment, software, and installation fees, plus recurring costs for licenses, user fees, and costs for IT staff to maintain the system.
+When evaluating how much a video conferencing solution will impact your bottom line, it’s important to take into account not only the upfront, one-time purchase price of a system but the long-term outcomes as well.
+Initial investment may include equipment, software, and installation fees, plus recurring costs for licenses, user fees, and costs for IT staff to maintain the video conferencing software.
 These factors should be weighed against expected productivity gains and time savings, as well as savings in travel budgets and the like.

-It is unlikely that you will find your dream system that has everything you want, and nothing you don’t, within the ideal cost profile.
+It is unlikely that you will find your dream video conferencing software that has everything you want, and nothing you don’t, within the ideal cost profile.
 Tradeoffs will need to be made, so examining major levers for your specific business is critical.
 Make sure to consider features and functionality, end-user experience, deployment and setup complexity, vendor reputation, case studies, testimonials, vendor customer service and support, and of course, cost.
 Creating a grid comparing each of these for the solutions you are considering can be an invaluable decision-making exercise.

 Consult Your Trusted Advisor

-Consider The Cloud
+Consider The Cloud For Video Conferencing

 We live in an age of the borderless office, with disparate workforces and decentralized operations.
-A cloud approach to video conferencing can deliver a consistent end-user experience, where everyone is using the same applications and can easily collaborate in real time.
+A cloud approach to video conferencing can deliver a consistent end-user experience, where everyone is using the same applications and can easily collaborate in real-time.
 It can provide integration with presence, which means that users can be added quickly on the fly when needed.
 And, mobile or remote employees can easily join in, as everyone gets consistent access across screens to the same conference capabilities.